winesapOS/winesapOS/README.md

 | stick | stick |
 | root | root |

+Upon first login, the "winesapOS First-Time Setup" wizard will launch.
+It will help setup graphics drivers, the locale, and time zone.
+The desktop shortcut is located at `/home/winesap/.winesapos/winesapos-setup.desktop` and can be manually ran again.

 #### Secure Image

 If using the secure image, the default LUKS encryption key is `password` which should be changed after the first boot.
 Do not do this before the first boot as the default password is used to unlock the partition for it be resized to fill up the entire storage device.
 Change the LUKS encryption key for the fifth partition.